Life events - Marriage

 What do we need to do next?

-If you think you are eligible to get married at All Saints please contact Rev. Craig and make an appointment.
+If you think you are eligible to get married at All Saints please contact Rosmeary Eld in the first instance who will organise a meeting with a minister.
 The purpose of the meeting is to check your eligibility to get married at All Saints, to complete the paperwork, to book the wedding, to get to know you, to explain what the church will be offering you now and in the future and to confirm by how you will be married.

-After your initial meeting with Rev. Craig you and all other couples for your year will be invited to a marriage preparation day.
+After your initial meeting with the minister you and all other couples for your year will be invited to a marriage preparation day.
 This is organised by the Southam Deanery.
 The focus of the day is on your marriage which is a lifetime rather than on your wedding which is forty minutes.

 About three months before your wedding we will contact you to arrange a meeting with whoever is conducting the service.
 This time the focus is on your wedding, as we think about the meaning of the words you are going to say and go through the Order of Service.
 At your first appointment you will have received a draft Order of Service to base yours on.